InvestmentSystems/recombinator/README.md

 sync()
 </pre>

-In this case GPU support is achieved by simply specifying an alternative implementation of NumPy's randint function.
+In this case, GPU support is achieved by simply specifying an alternative implementation of NumPy's randint function.

 #### Block-Based Bootstrap